giordanozeke-code/human-framework-v01/STANDARD-LIB.md

 SECTION 1 — Element Creation Keywords

 **create**
-Creates a new UI element.
+-Creates a new UI element.
 It begins a new element block.

 **name**
-Assigns a readable identifier to the element.
+-Assigns a readable identifier to the element.
-Names should be unique inside the same logical scope.
+-Names should be unique inside the same logical scope.

 **color**
-Sets the visual color of the element.
+-Sets the visual color of the element.
-Future versions may extend the color set.
+-Future versions may extend the color set.

 **size**
-Sets the general dimension of the element.
+-Sets the general dimension of the element.

 **position**
-Defines the placement of the element.
+-Defines the placement of the element.

 Examples:
-position center
+-position center
-position inside card top
+-position inside card top

 ##SECTION 2 — Events

 Human Framework v0.2 supports five event types.

 **click**
-Triggered when the user presses and releases on the element.
+-Triggered when the user presses and releases on the element.

 **press**
-Triggered continuously while the user holds an input (for example a mouse button or key).
+-Triggered continuously while the user holds an input (for example a mouse button or key).

 **passing**
-Triggered while the pointer stays inside the element’s region.
+-Triggered while the pointer stays inside the element’s region.
-Behaves like a hover-style interaction.
+-Behaves like a hover-style interaction.

 **enter**
-Triggered when the user enters a logical area or panel.
+-Triggered when the user enters a logical area or panel.
-It fires on entry, not continuously.
+-It fires on entry, not continuously.

 **run**
-global event executed at program start.
+-global event executed at program start.
-It can only be defined inside the _global element.
+-It can only be defined inside the _global element.

 ##Section 3 - Action
 **color** -applies a color to an element